Alanas Chosnau, although currently unknown in the West, is quite an enigma, with a very interesting background story.

 It was that feeling of being stuck at home, all alone, in what is seemingly an empty apartment.
 The song recalls the memory of a better time but dwells on the mental frustration of someone who is currently feeling lost and lonely, and reaching out to anyone who is in the same situation.

-All Alone was produced by Mark Reeder and Micha Adam in Berlin, and is released on MFS and is digitally distributed Worldwide by Believe Digital and is available on all digital platforms on 15th May 2020.
+Children of Nature was produced by Mark Reeder and Micha Adam in Berlin, and is released on MFS, digitally distributed Worldwide by Believe Digital and is available on all digital platforms from 26th May 2020.